Philippine Airlines: History

-Philippine Airlines (PAL) was established on February 26, 1941, as Philippine Air Lines, following the acquisition of its operational franchise from the Philippine Aerial Taxi Company (PATCO) by a group of businessmen led by Andrés Soriano and Ramón J. Fernández.
+Philippine Airlines (PAL) was established on February 26, 1941, as Philippine Air Lines, following the acquisition of its operational franchise from the Philippine Aerial Taxi Company (PATCO) by a group of businessmen led by Andrés Soriano and Ramón J. Fernández in conjunction with freight operator Pappy Gunn.

 Once among Asia's largest carriers, PAL was significantly impacted by the 1997 Asian financial crisis.
 Facing substantial financial losses, the airline undertook major restructuring measures: terminating services to Europe and the Middle East, suspending most domestic routes except those operating from Manila, reducing its fleet size, and laying off thousands of employees.
 In September 1998, PAL ceased operations temporarily and entered receivership.
 Operations resumed in October 1998, and over time, the airline reinstated many of its domestic and international routes.
 PAL successfully exited receivership in 2007 after implementing a rehabilitation plan approved by the Securities and Exchange Commission.
 Subsequently, the airline has undertaken several management restructurings aimed at reestablishing its position as a leading carrier in the Asia-Pacific region.